-Email marketing software, Google Analytics, social media analytics help uncover most of this information.
+Email marketing software, Google Analytics, and social media analytics help uncover most of this information.
 These tools help brands develop a primer for determining whom they’re writing for and which content performs the best.

-Tips for Promoting Your Content
+Tips for Content Promotion

 Before making a buying decision, your target audience wants to know, trust, and like your brand.
 Each of your site’s visitors is a potential conversion that could translate into customers, leads, and subscribers.
 Content promotion helps marketers increase traffic—posting high-quality content isn’t enough.
 It must reach your target audience, and these tips can help.